Custom variable, created variable, UCA, User created axis

 The possible matches are displayed when they are similar.

-If you enter the exact match of the axis, the expression editor will automatically display a "." for you to then add the corresponding item into the definition.
+If you enter the exact axis match, the expression editor will automatically display a "." for you to add the corresponding item into the definition.

 - The possible options are displayed for selection.